VirtuozPlay/VirtuozPlay/README.md

 ### Starting the Application

+Start by copying the `embed.go` file from public folder to the root of the dist folder.
 Buffalo ships with a command that will watch your application and automatically rebuild the Go binary and any assets for you.
 To do that run the "buffalo dev" command:

 If you point your browser to [http://localhost:5173](http://localhost:5173) you should see a "You did it!" page.